After Long Drought, Has U.S. Olympic Long Track Speedskating Turned A Corner?

 "U.S. Speedskating is doing everything they can within their power to make these athletes succeed," says Boutiette.
 "Everyone is doing what they think is the right thing to do so they can be at their best."

-Still, "The biggest challenge is lack of depth in the talent pool," says Quinn.
-"The limited resources at the grassroots level limits the talent pool that can ultimately get to places where there are amazing facilities to become the best in the world."
+Still, "the biggest challenge is lack of depth in the talent pool," says Quinn.
+"The limited resources at the grass-roots level limits the talent pool that can ultimately get to places where there are amazing facilities to become the best in the world."

 To date, the most successful recruitment of U.S. speedskating talent has been among inline skaters.
 Team USA in Pyeongchang includes six world-class inline skaters turned speedskaters.